ossuarium/chef-core/README.md

 This will configure a MySQL server and optionally setup phpMyAdmin running on Nginx using FastCGI and PHP-FPM.

+## Resources

+* [otr_service](#otr_service) - A service is the top-level organizational unit for providing web services.

+### otr_service

+A service is the top-level organizational unit for providing web services.
+Each service will have its own directory under `node['otr']['srv_dir']` and a corresponding configuration directory for the installed web server.

+A set of default directories to create for each service under its primary directory is set in `node['otr']['service']['dirs']`.

+#### Actions

+- create: Creates the service.
+Default action.
+- delete: Deletes the service.

+#### Attribute Parameters

+- name: The name of the service.

 ## Development and Testing